 The objective of this article is to provide an update on the diagnosis, assessment, and management of anxiety disorders in adults.
-This article covers the following disorders: panic disorder, panic attacks, specific phobia, social anxiety disorder and generalized anxiety disorder.
-Selective mutism and separation anxiety disorder, being childhood anxiety disorders, will not be covered.
-Obsessive compulsive disorder and post-traumatic stress disorder, which are not categorized as anxiety disorders in DSM-5, will not be covered.
+This article covers the following disorders: panic disorder, panic attacks, specificphobia, social anxiety disorder, and generalised anxiety disorder.
+Childhood anxiety disorders such as selective mutism and separation anxiety disorder will not be covered.
+Obsessive compulsive disorder and post-traumatic stress disorder, which are not categorised as anxiety disorders in DSM-5, will not be covered as well.